Explore the Beauty of Japanese Fine Art

 In stock

-Depicted is the view of Mount Fuji from Mishima in Koshu.
-Majestic views of the mountain and clouds are framed by a brilliant blue sky.
+Depicted are the majestic views of the mountain and clouds framed by a brilliant blue sky.
 A farmer and ox carrying wood in the foreground are dwarfed by the mountain.
 A rare reprint sought after by collectors of Hokusai.
+Originally published in 1835.
+This version reprinted mid 20th Century and with great attention to detail and quality by the Publisher Takamizawa.

 Approximate dimensions of sheet are 31 cm width and 22.5cm height.